A Psalm [and] Song [at] the dedication of the house of David.

 “When I go down to the pit!”
 Though the grave seems rather to be meant.

 “Shall the dust praise thee?”
-That is, men whose original is dust, being reduced to dust again, as the body at death.
+That is, men whose origin is dust, being reduced to dust again, as the body at death.
 When laid in the grave, and corrupted there, this lifeless dust cannot praise the Lord.
 The soul indeed dies not with the body; nor does it sleep in the grave with it.
 Or is it unemployed in heaven; but is continually engaged in the high praises of God.
-But the sense of the psalmist is, that should he die and be buried and be reduced to dust, he should no more praise the Lord in the land of the living.
-Among men, to the glory of divine grace and goodness; so that this revenue of his glory would be lost.
+But the sense of the psalmist is that should he die and be buried and be reduced to dust, he should no more praise the Lord in the land of the living.
+Among men, to the glory of divine grace and goodness; so that this acknowledgment of His glory would be lost.

 “Shall it declare thy truth?”
 Either the truth of the Gospel, which lies in the word of God.
 Or rather the faithfulness of God in the performance of his promises (see Psalm 40:10).

 David says here, If I die and go to hell, I can’t praise you.
 What will that profit?
 David knows that God loved him and made him what he was.
 Even the name David, means (beloved of God).
 I believe in this David is saying, Lord if you let me live, I will ever praise your name.
 I will declare to all who you are and your truth.
 Have you ever made such a deal with God?
 You know that you are alive and breathing your next breath by His permission.
 Are you spreading the wonderful truth of the gospel of Jesus Christ?